rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 <a name="1.29.35.1">1.29.35.1</a> If the initial text on a single-sheet manifestation has been omitted, make a note indicating the nature and position of the omitted material if considered important (see [Title proper, 1.21.381.1](/DCRMR/title/Title-proper/#1.21.381.1)).

-<a name="1.29.35.2">1.29.35.2</a> When a word or phrase obviously intended as title but not appearing in the first line of printing is selected as the title, make a note recording at least the first five words of the first line of printing (see [Title proper, 1.21.382.1](/DCRMR/title/Title-proper/#1.21.382.1)).
+<a name="1.29.35.2">1.29.35.2</a> When a word or phrase obviously intended as a title but not appearing in the first line of printing is selected as the [Title proper](/DCRMR/title/Title-proper/), make a note recording at least the first five words of the first line of printing (see [Title proper, 1.21.382.1](/DCRMR/title/Title-proper/#1.21.382.1)).

 <a name="1.29.35.3">1.29.35.3</a> Make a note summarizing material omitted from a title transcribed from the initial text on a single-sheet manifestation if considered important (see [Title proper, 1.21.382.2](/DCRMR/title/Title-proper/#1.21.382.2)).

 ## 1.29.36 Variations in title

-<a name="1.29.36.1">1.29.36.1</a> Always make a note on titles borne by the manifestation other than the one chosen as the [Title proper](/DCRMR/title/Title-proper/) if considered important (see also [Variant title of manifestation, 1.25.3593.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3593.1)).
+<a name="1.29.36.1">1.29.36.1</a> Always make a note on titles borne by the manifestation other than the one chosen as the [Title proper](/DCRMR/title/Title-proper/) (see also [Variant title of manifestation, 1.25.3593.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3593.1)).

 >Example:
 ><CITE>Title on added title page: La naturaleza descubierta en su modo de ensenar las lenguas a los hombres</CITE>